lindosystems/lindoapi.jl/README.md

 Lindoapi.check_error(pEnv,pnErrorCode[1])
 ```
 ### Loading Data
-Once an environment has been created and a model has been attached the data can be added to the model.
-This can be done in a variety of ways depending on what kind of data is being added.
+Once an environment has been created and a model has been attached, data can be added to the model.
+This can be done in a variety of ways depending on what kind of data are being added.
 See the attached examples to get an idea of how different data types are loaded into a model.
-Also see Chapter 1 of the [manual](https://www.lindo.com/downloads/PDF/API.pdf) to learn more about array and matrix representation used by the Lindo API.
+Also see Chapter 1 of the [LINDO API manual](https://www.lindo.com/downloads/PDF/API.pdf) to learn more about array and matrix representation used by the LINDO API.

 **Examples provided for:**
 * `` LSloadNLPData``